tomsmalley/quickform/README.md

 "woof"
 ```

-What if we try to access a nonsense field, or just a field which doesn't
+If we try to access something which isn't a valid form, it won't have the right
+kind and we will get a compile error telling us the kinds don't match.
+But what
-actually exist in the form?
+if we try to access a valid subform which doesn't actually exist in the form?

 ```
-ghci> dog ^. subform @Int
+ghci> dog ^. subform @(Named "not here" TextField)

 <interactive>:45:8: error:
     • Attempted access of sub form
-        ‘Int’
+        ‘'Named "not here" TextField’
-      But it does not exist in the given form ‘(ValidatedForm EmailError Email
+      But it does not exist in the given form ‘'Validated EmailError Email (Named "email" TextField)
-          :<: NamedField "email" 'TextField)
-         :&: (PasswordField :&: (ColourField :&: FilmField))’
+         ':+: (PasswordField ':+: (ColourField :+: FilmField))’
-    • In the second argument of ‘(^.)’, namely ‘subform @Int’ In the expression: dog ^. subform @Int
+    • In the second argument of ‘(^.)’, namely ‘subform @(Named "not here" TextField)’
-      In an equation for ‘it’: it = dog ^. subform @Int
+      In the expression: dog ^. subform @(Named "not here" TextField) In an equation for ‘it’:
+          it = dog ^. subform @(Named "not here" TextField)
 ```

 We get a nice custom type error. `subform` also works on haskell and error